-Thought leadership has been around for a while, but the expression made a huge comeback over the past five years.
+Thought leadership has been around for a while, but the expression made a huge comeback over the past few years.
 But what is thought leadership?
-And more importantly, what does it mean today and how can it help your career?
+And more importantly, what does it mean today, and how can it help your career?
 In this guide, we break this down by:

 - Defining thought leadership